threefoldfoundation/info_threefold/src/tf_history/genesis_pool.md

 - All (future) profits generated, tokens=IT capacity sold are used to promote and grow the ThreeFold Project.
   - None of the potential profits generated go to the shareholders of the company.
   - Investments and loans given will of course be paid back to the relevant investors.
-- Do note every TFT is the result of available IT capacity (tf_farming) from start of blockchain (after genesis pool).